Chris-Data-Driver/Call_Center_Analysis_with_PowerBI/README.md

 ## Analysis & Visualiztion
 From the analysis, 81.08% of calls were answered, with 72.92% of those answered calls resolved.
 January emerged as the month with the highest number of calls.
 For a detailed view, please refer to the dashboard image provided below.
 ![](C_Dashboard.png)

+## Recommendation
+50% increase in the number of agents, thereby improving call response times